Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/IO/Input/Gesture recognition device.md

 > **What is a stub?**
 > A stub is where the document is too short or has too little coverage on the topic

-Detects and interprets hand or body movements, used for various applications, including gaming and interactive presentations.
+A **gesture recognition device** detects and interprets hand or body movements, used for various applications, including gaming and interactive presentations.